 Most of the admissions are scheduled when patients need chemotherapy that requires close monitoring.
-At other times, you may be admitted because you need to get medications to recover from an illness or to prevent further complications.
+At other times, your child may be admitted because they need to get medications to recover from an illness or to prevent further complications.

 Are the inpatient rooms private?